JimmyNeutron8/react-weather/README.md

 # Front end
 The front end is built using React.
 The React project is located in the `weather-react` directory inside the project root.
-The client folder in the project root is a symlink to the build folder in the React project.
-This allows for quicker development of both client and server simultaneously.
+The `client` folder in the project root is a duplicate of the `build` folder generate by the React build script.

 # APIs
 The server uses two APIs: Dark Sky API for fetching weather data, and OpenCage Geocoder.